Idlewild (band): Make Another World (2006–2007)

-The band spent many months writing new material, which was recorded with 100 Broken Windows and The Remote Part producer Dave Eringa in their rehearsal room.
-The album Make Another World was released on 5 March 2007 by 1960s label Sequel, which was reactivated by music group Sanctuary..
+The band spent many months writing new material, which was recorded with 100 Broken Windows and The Remote Part producer Eringa in their rehearsal room.
+The album Make Another World was released on 5 March 2007 by 1960s label Sequel, which was reactivated by music group Sanctuary.
 "If It Takes You Home" was the first single released from it and was available as a download and 7" single.
 "No Emotion" was the second single released; it went to No. 36 in the UK Top 40 chart.
 "A Ghost in the Arcade" was the next single, released on 18 June, though only as an internet-downloadable track and not available on physical CD.

 The 19 March 2007 Aberdeen concert on the Make Another World UK Tour was filmed for a live DVD release.
 This was released in October 2007 as part of a special edition of a greatest hits album, Scottish Fiction - Best of 1997-2007, on former label Parlophone.
 A second, download-only, compilation album was also the same month.
 A Distant History - Rarities 1997-2007 included the band's early singles as well as many B-sides.

 Post Electric Blues and hiatus (2008–2010)

 The band continued to play more gigs while working on their next album.
 Meanwhile, Woomble started writing a column for Scottish newspaper The Sunday Herald and released an album with Kris Drever and John McCusker, entitled Before the Ruin, in September 2008.

 In December 2008 the band played five shows at King Tut's Wah Wah Hut, playing each of their studio albums in full.
-Roddy Woomble noted that the band were "going to try to play every track [they'd] ever written – including B-sides – which has to be more than 100 songs."
+Woomble noted that the band were "going to try to play every track [they had] ever written – including B-sides – which has to be more than 100 songs."
 In February 2009, they announced that they would be staging a similar residency at Dingwalls in Camden, London.

 A new song, "City Hall", appeared in a setlist, and the band entered the studio in January 2009.
-On his online diary, Roddy Woomble noted that he had: "been trying to work on lyrics for the new Idlewild record.
+On his online diary, Woomble noted that he had: "been trying to work on lyrics for the new Idlewild record.
 At the moment it has the possibility of being about anything, so I've been trying to narrow that down a bit.
 I've been re-reading Jack Kerouac's novels and following this US election, and keeping up with all the new US groups, so maybe it'll take on a Stars and stripes theme.
 It'll probably end up being about mountains and Islands though."